sidgleyandrade/crawler-twitter/README.md

 # crawler-twitter
-crawler-twitter -- is a implementation using the tweepy library to collect and store tweets in postgresql
+crawler-twitter is a implementation using tweepy library to collect and store tweets in postgresql.

 ## Dependencies